Sri Lanka Freedom Party: Under Mahinda Rajapaksa (2005–2015)

-Other policies of the Rajapaksa government include programs to aid farmers and agricultural production, such as the re-launch of the farmer's pension scheme and subsidization of fertilizers.
+Other policies of the Rajapaksa government include programs to aid farmers and agricultural production, such as the re-launch of the farmer's pension scheme and subsidisation of fertilisers.

 In the area of foreign policy, the Rajapaksa government was seen to align itself towards the East, in accordance with SLFP tradition.
-This situation was augmented by the prevailing geopolitical environment which led some Western nations to criticize the UPFA government regarding accusations of human rights abuses during the civil war.
+This situation was augmented by the prevailing geopolitical environment, which led some Western nations to criticise the UPFA government regarding accusations of human rights abuses during the civil war.

-During this time the government has been implicated of political kidnappings and accused of running a family dynasty of four brothers.
+During this time the government has been implicated of political kidnappings and claimed the Rajapaksa family was becoming a dynasty which ran the country.